vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

     }
 ```

-We use `@TestFacotry` here so we get an individual pass or failure for every route in our system.
+We use `@TestFactory` here so we get an individual pass or failure for every route in our system.

 ### Solution - Kotlin - Authenticated Routes